atib80/solved_coderbyte_coding_challenges/README.md

 # Solved Coderbyte coding challenges

 This code repository's mission is to keep track of all the coderbyte coding challenges I have solved so far.
-As time goes on it will continuously be updated with newer solved coding challenges as well.
+As time goes by it will be continuously updated with newer solved coding challenges.

-The solved coding challenges are categorized into 3 groups accoding to their difficulty levels:
+The solved Coderbyte coding challenges are categorized into 3 groups accoding to their difficulty levels:

 I.   Easy </br>
 II.
 Medium </br>